schneems/rate_throttle_clients/README.md

 This is roughly 5 minutes.
 7 hours is not acceptable for the proportional client.
 Instead we need a way to decrease faster when there's lots of remaining requests, and slower when there are fewer.

-### Exponential increase proportional decrease based on sleep value and remaining requests
+### Client Throttle Strategy - Exponential increase proportional decrease based on sleep value and remaining requests

 Same exponential increase behavior, now we add the rate_limit_remainging value to our decrease (implemented in https://github.com/schneems/rate-limit-gcra-client-demo/blob/master/client/exponential_increase_sleep_and_remaining_decrease.rb):